Emmie Stamell, RYT, C. Ay.

 Sukha is a Sanskrit word that is often translated as “bliss” or “happiness.”
 It resonates with me because it also means “good space,” both internally and externally, which is a beautifully succinct way to describe the effects of yoga, meditation and Ayurveda.
 I love being a guide for clients toward manifesting their highest vision for themselves! ~Contact me to schedule a FREE 20 minute conversation about this transformative work~

-Meditation is woven into every yoga class I teach, and I have a private practice in Belmont & Northampton, MA. where I see clients individually and as an associate with Leading Minds Executive Coaching and psychiatrist Dr. David Brendel.
-I've had the pleasure of witnessing the profound results that come from personalized mindfulness and yoga practices as clients reach their professional and personal goals.
+I have a private practice in Belmont & Northampton, MA. where I see clients individually and as an associate with Leading Minds Executive Coaching and psychiatrist Dr. David Brendel.
+I've had the pleasure of witnessing the profound results that come from personalized mindfulness, Ayurveda and yoga practices as clients reach their professional and personal goals.

 I am a graduate of the Ayurvedic Institute where I studied with esteemed Ayurvedic physicians Dr. Vasant Lad, Dr. Claudia Welch, and Dr. Robert Svoboda.
 With over 1,000 hours of training in Ayurveda, I offer consultations, workshops, and infuse my yoga classes with the principles of Ayurveda .

 Bodywork is an important component of healthcare, and treatments are traditionally recommended in Ayurvedic protocol.
 I completed 400 hours of massage therapy training at The World School for Massage and Holistic Healing Arts in San Francisco and I integrate bodywork into private sessions when appropriate.